abhi29tyagi/sprint-name-generator/README.md

 usage: `docker-compose.sh <param>`

-1. After cloning the repo, change the working directory
+1. Once you have cloned repo, change the working directory

 `cd sprint-name-generator`